Peru’s Machu Picchu and Sacred Valley

 Hike part of the famed Inca Trail, discover the serenity of the Sacred Valley and admire the stunning UNESCO World Heritage Site Machu Picchu on our newest itinerary.
 Peru is rooted in age old traditions with stunning scenery and delicious local cuisine.
 Visit animal sanctuaries, learn about ancient cultures, explore the Andes and travel by train to one the Seven Wonders of the World.
 Local guides accompany you throughout this journey with overnight accommodations in comfortable lodges.

-DAY 1: Arrive at the Cusco International Airport to meet your trip mates and local guide.
+DAY 1: Arrive at the Cusco International Airport by 1:00 pm to meet your trip mates and local guide.
 Check in to your accommodations in Cusco and explore this stunning ancient city while acclimating to the high altitude.

 DAY 2: Rise early and head off toward the small town of Pisac.
 Along the drive visit an animal rescue center run by a local family to see llamas, condors, pumas, bears, and other animals that have been saved from trafficking.
 Visit the Pisac archeological ruins and learn about the significance of this Inca site.
 In the afternoon take some time to visit Pisac's traditional market before heading to Urubamba for dinner and overnight accommodations.